 On the beauty and variety of cave temples: an interview with David Efurd

-Professor David Efurd’s collection of nearly 10,000 photographs of Buddhist, Hindu, and Jain art and architecture was recently released in the Artstor Digital Library.
+Professor David S. Efurd’s collection of nearly 10,000 photographs of Buddhist, Hindu, and Jain art and architecture was recently released in Artstor.
 We were particularly impressed by the variety and complexity of the rock-cut cave temples he photographed, and he was kind enough to answer our questions.

 Artstor: What is the importance of caves as the sites of some of these temples, as opposed to more typical, free-standing temples?